revelatio/rvl-pipe-express/README.md

 Also includes a couple of very simple validation functions for verifying requests and responses.

+## Version 2.0.0 the one with Typings (in TypeScript)

+This version is the first completely ported to TypeScript so the build process exports the type definitions.

 ## API

 API is comprised of only 4 functions.
 2 for creating and starting a server and 2 helper function for validating request and response.